 To qualify for Social Security Disability benefits, a worker:

 - Must have a physical or mental impairment

 - Must be able to prove that the disability has lasted 12 months, or is expected to last for that long

 - Must be unable to work, or to earn more than $900 a month even if he works, as a result of the impairment.

 Call (888) 493-1629 to Schedule a Free Case Review

-Workers’ compensation alone is generally insufficient to compensate injury victims.
-An experienced personal injury lawyer can find additional responsible third parties to add into your industrial accident lawsuit so that you can obtain the full amount of compensation you are due.
-Additionally, some companies are non-subscribers, meaning that they have purchased private insurance to cover workplace incidents in lieu of subscribing to state workers’ compensation.
-A non-subscribing employer or other responsible business owner can be sued directly for damages.
+Workers’ compensation alone is generally insufficient to compensate for injury victims.
+An experienced lawyer can find additional responsible third parties to add into your industrial accident lawsuit so that you can obtain the full amount of compensation you are due.
+Additionally, some companies are non-subscribers, meaning that they have purchased private insurance to cover workplace incidents instead of subscribing to state workers’ compensation.
+A non-subscribing employer or other responsible business owners can be sued directly for damages.